pkamath2/crowd-eval-audio/serverless/README.md

 # Crowd-Eval-Audio Framework Serverless Setup

+Note: Setting this up is optional.
+To be setup only if your experiments follow a between-subjects design and you need unique responses across HITs.

 A frontend focused framework to setup and conduct perceptual listening tests on crowdsourced platforms such as Amazon's Mechanical Turk.

 The web interface uses an API fronted by AWS Gateway routed to a Lambda.
 It also uses a Aurora serverless Http Data API enabled DB.
 The technology stack looks something like in the image below.
 We use this API to enable worker id logging, to enable Between-Groups experiments (where we need ensure unique participation in our online experiments)